-I will never be a true “fashionista”, and I will not be one to take radical fashion chances.
-What I will do is represent women over 40 who care about their style and want to look modern, but don’t want to come off as though they are trying too hard.
-Style in one’s 40s and beyond is complicated.
-There’s a fine line between looking like you’ve given up and looking like you’re desperately latching onto your younger self.
+I will never be a true “fashionista,” and I will not be one to take radical fashion changes.
+I will represent women over 40 who care about their style and want to look modern but don’t want to come off as though they are trying too hard.
+Style is one’s 40s and beyond is complicated.
+There’s a fine line between looking like you’ve given up and looked like you’re desperately latching onto your younger self.
 I don’t want to do either and am always refining my style.

 Deb: Thanks Adrienne, It’s been lovely getting to know you.